HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 I am a last-year astronomy student and a software developer with a deep passion for open-source software.

-My professional experience includes developing software for astrophysics, designing and maintaining CI/CD pipelines, and working with machine learning models.
+My professional experience includes developing software for astrophysics, designing and maintaining CI/CD pipelines, and working with machine learning and AI models.

 In my spare time, I contribute to open-source projects and enjoy building software packages.